-Each inpatient record includes the following: start and end dates of the hospital inpatient stay; number of nights in the hospital; reason entered the hospital; condition(s) associated with the hospital inpatient stay; medicines prescribed at discharge; flat fee information; imputed sources of payment; total payment and total charge for both the facility and physician portions of the hospital inpatient stay expenditure; a full-year person-level weight; variance strata; and variance PSU.
+Each inpatient record includes the following: start and end dates of the hospital inpatient stay; number of nights in the hospital; reason entered the hospital; medicines prescribed at discharge; flat fee information; imputed sources of payment; total payment and total charge for both the facility and physician portions of the hospital inpatient stay expenditure; a full-year person-level weight; variance strata; and variance PSU.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2017 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics file) using the person identifier, DUPERSID.
-Hospital inpatient stay events can also be linked to the MEPS 2017 Medical Conditions File and the MEPS 2017 Prescribed Medicines File.
-Please see Section 5.0 or the MEPS 2017 Appendix File, HC-197I, for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2019 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics file) using the person identifier, DUPERSID.
+Hospital inpatient stay events can also be linked to the MEPS 2019 Medical Conditions File and the MEPS 2019 Prescribed Medicines File.
+Please see Section 5.0 or the MEPS 2019 Appendix File, HC-213I, for details on how to merge MEPS data files.